hammadpathan/Learning-Backend-from-First-Principles/README.md

 The goal is to understand *why* backend systems are built the way they are — not just *how* to use a specific tool.

+I am taking notes by hand in Notion as I follow along the course, and converting them to clean MD files with AI to get rid of any bad notetaking.

+You are welcome to use my personal notes, or the cleaned up ones.

 ---

 ## 📚 Topics